All harassment and discrimination based on protected identity is against University policy.

-If you or someone you know may have experinecd gender-based discrimination (including sexual assault), help and support are available.
+If you or someone you know may have experienced discrimination, help and support are available.

 Option A: Get confidential help

 Option B: Report to a campus official for a) supportive measures only, or b) informal resolution or c) formal investigation and adjudication by the Review Board.

 Option C: Report to local police: Canton Police (911) or New York State Police Sexual Assault Hotline: 844-845-7269

-If the University receives a complaint of sexual misconduct (Option B), we:
+If the University receives a complaint of discriminatory harassment (Option B), we: